Most people, whether professional dancers or complete novices with no experience have heard of the style of dance classes called the Salsa.

 If you prefer modern styles, take a look at our article on contemporary dance.

-As we know, Salsa is a predominantly Latin dance but, more specifically, the style of dancing evolved from earlier Cuban forms of dance routines like Son, Cha Chas, Son Montuno, Mambo and Puerto Rican Bomba or Plena.
+As we know from the above, Salsa is a predominantly Latin dance but, more specifically, the style of dancing evolved from earlier Cuban forms of dance routines like Son, Cha Chas, Son Montuno, Mambo and Puerto Rican Bomba or Plena.
 These dances were already popular across the Caribbean, Latin America and some communities in New York City from the 1940s onward.
-A number of factors influenced the style of dance and its accompanying music so we have seen many variations through the years.
+A number of factors influenced the style of dance and its accompanying music which is why we have seen many variations through the years.

 The word 'Salsa' itself is everywhere and has been in use for decades.
 Where it came from is a little uncertain, but some have suggested that it was linked to sounds made by musicians while they played that particular style of music whilst others say it is simply a play on the fact that Salsa as a dance is such an enjoyable mixture of hot styles.